dndgnet/Personal-Knowledge-Vault/ReadMe.md

 >**WARNING**: consider backing up your preferences file before you make changes and make sure you understand your changes.
 For example, if you provide a new `pkv_root` value you will essentially be creating a new vault and if you change the `timestamp_id_format` you will fundamentally alter how new unique ids are generated.

+## Front Matter

+TODO: talk about Zettelkasten basics
+- emphasize the importance of a YYYYMMDD date format
+- explain tags vs. keywords
+  - tags are bigger, keywords are just sensible things to help as future search criteria when you don't necessarily have the right words
+- explain retention
+  - Short, Medium, and Long: at some point we will need a command to delete notes based on the retention.
+The logic is tbd so for now just record the author's intent.

 ## Projects